KamgangAnthony/Spark-Dataframe-Clustering-Find-the-hackers/README.md

 <br>
 <br>
-The conclusion at the end of the notebook
+The conclusion at the end of the notebook<br>
 ### Bingo!
 It was 2 hackers, in fact, our clustering algorithm created two equally sized clusters with K=2, no way that is a coincidence!
 Furthermore, k=2 respects our condition "< 6" which we discovered earlier.